criteo/criteo-api-python-sdk/sdks/marketingsolutions_preview/docs/ContactListStatisticsEntityV1Response.md

 # ContactListStatisticsEntityV1Response

-A class implementing the response of the Criteo API as described in API Guild Guidelines with a single entity as body
+A top-level object that encapsulates a Criteo API response for a single entity

 ## Properties
 Name | Type | Description | Notes